Steen Raskopoulos: Early life and education

 Raskopoulos was born in Sydney.
-His father is FFA Hall of Fame footballer Peter Raskopoulos and his sister is comedian and singer Jordan Raskopoulos.
+His father is FFA Hall of Fame footballer Peter Raskopoulos, and his sister is comedian and singer Jordan Raskopoulos.
 He studied at the University of Sydney where he first started improvising and performed Theatresports at Manning Bar.
 He is the co-founder of Improv Theatre Sydney.

 Live comedy career

-Raskopoulos debuted his first solo sketch show Bruce springSTEEN LIVE IN CONCERT at the 2013 Melbourne International Comedy Festival.
-He was nominated for Best Newcomer, and won the same award at the Sydney Comedy Festival later that year.
+Raskopoulos debuted his first solo sketch show, Bruce springSTEEN LIVE IN CONCERT, at the 2013 Melbourne International Comedy Festival.
+He was nominated for Best Newcomer, and he won the same award at the Sydney Comedy Festival later that year.
 In 2014, he returned with a new show, I'm Wearing Two Suits Because I Mean Business.
 He sold out his seasons in Melbourne, Sydney, London and Edinburgh and was nominated for the Fosters Comedy Awards Best Newcomer at the Edinburgh Fringe Festival.
 Character Assassin earned him a Barry Award nomination for best show at the Melbourne International Comedy Festival.
 He won the Directors Choice award at the 2018 Sydney Comedy Festival for his solo sketch show 'Stay'.
 Raskopoulos is also the youngest Theatresports National Champion of Australia, winning the title in 2008 with Simon Greiner and two members from The Axis of Awesome, Jordan Raskopoulos and Lee Naimo.

 Television career

 Raskopoulos has starred on the sketch show This is Littleton (ABC), SlideShow (Channel 7), Legally Brown (SBS), It's a Date (ABC), The Code (ABC), Utopia (ABC), True Story with Hamish & Andy (Nine) Whose Line Is It Anyway?
-Australia (Comedy Channel), Squinters (ABC), Feel Good (Netflix), The Duchess (Netflix), Out of Her Mind (BBC 1) and lead in the BBC Three sitcom Top Coppers.
+Australia (Comedy Channel), Squinters (ABC), Feel Good (Netflix), The Duchess (Netflix) and Out of Her Mind (BBC 1) and was lead in the BBC Three sitcom Top Coppers.
 His most recent TV role was in The Office (Australia) on Amazon Prime, where he played Nick Fletcher.

 Personal life

 Raskopoulos has been married to the British comedian Sara Pascoe since 2020.
-The couple have two sons, Theodore, born in February 2022 and Albie, in October 2023.
+The couple have two sons, Theodore, born in February 2022, and Albie, born in October 2023.